Q2: Who are the best people to talk to in this school about my child's difficulties with learning / Special Educational Needs or disability (SEND)?

 - The day to day management of all aspects of the school, this includes the support for children with SEND and the co-ordination of the role of SENCo.

-- Delegating responsibility to the Inclusion manager and class teachers whilst still ensuring that your child's needs are met within the setting that St Mary of the Angels offers.
+- Delegating responsibility to the SENCo and class teachers whilst still ensuring that your child's needs are met within the setting that St Mary of the Angels offers.

 - Communicating appropriately to the Governing Body to make sure that they are kept up to date about any issues in the school relating to SEND.